HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.remote.troubleshooting.md

 There are two ways to resolve this error:

 * **Option 1**: Remove any containers that depend on the image, remove the image, and then try building again.
 This should download an updated image that is not affected by the problem.
-See [[vs.1.7.#cleaning-out-unused-containers-and-images]] for details.
+See [cleaning-out-unused-containers-and-images](#cleaning-out-unused-containers-and-images) for details.

 * **Option 2**: If you don't want to delete your containers or images, add this line into your Dockerfile before any `apt` or `apt-get` command.
 It adds the needed source lists for Jessie: